google-ai-edge/LiteRT/litert/README.md

 - c/

-  .h and associated .cc files for public/stable C API for app developers (ABI stable)
+  .h and associated .cc files for stable C APIs (ABI stable) to implement C++ APIs

 - cc/

-  .h and associated .cc files for public/stable C++ API for app developers (not ABI stable)
+  .h and associated .cc files for public/stable C++ APIs for app developers (not ABI stable)

 - compiler/